How to Select the Right Load Model

 The user count model is well-suited for:

-• a simple base line test (single-user test) to assess the base performance of the system under almost no load,
+• A simple baseline test (single-user test) to assess the base performance of the system under almost no load.

-• a test that should be easily repeatable, i.e. its load factor should not be influenced by the system under test.
+• A test that should be easily repeatable (i.e., its load factor should not be influenced by the system under test).

 The arrival rate model is best used:

-Since the primary purpose of load and performance tests is the simulation of a certain number of transactions per hour, the arrival rate load model is the best choice for most of your testing tasks.
+Since the primary purpose of load and performance tests is the simulation of a specific number of transactions per hour, the arrival rate load model is the best choice for most of your testing tasks.